Alesia-Abaeva/i-love-anime-reactRS/README.md

-# react-rs
+# I love anime

-[React-rs](https://iloveanime-rs.netlify.app/) application where you can find any anime and find out more information about it.
+[I love anime](https://iloveanime-rs.netlify.app/) application where you can find any anime and find out more information about it.
 This project was created as a task for the [RS School React course](https://rs.school/react/).

 ## Key features